22 Top-Rated Beaches in California

 One of the best beaches in Santa Barbara, East Beach gracefully sweeps along the Pacific coastline in a picture-perfect setting, tucked behind the Santa Ynez Mountains and fringed by rows of tall palm trees.
 Visitors can take leisurely walks to enjoy the scenery and cool ocean breezes.

-This family-friendly beach has public restrooms, a playground, and lifeguards on duty.
+This family-friendly beach has public restrooms, a playground, beach volleyball courts, and lifeguards on duty.
 Visitors can rent kayaks, lounge chairs, cabanas, and sun umbrellas at the beach.
-Other amenities include cafés and restaurants overlooking the beach, as well as other restaurants and shops on the Stearns Wharf historic pier.
+Other amenities include cafés and restaurants overlooking the beach, as well as other restaurants and shops on the Stearns Wharf pier.

 Accommodation: Best Beach Resorts in Santa Barbara, CA